svengeance/sven-blog/source/_posts/Integration-Testing-in-ASP-NET-Core-With-Simplicity-and-Elegance.md

 }
 ```

 Finally, the tests themselves.
 No boilerplate code (other than an unfortunate constructor) is present.
 Instead, we can get directly to writing our arrange/act/assertions.
-The lack of ceremony makes our tests easy to read **and** write, ~~perhaps regretfully~~ alleviating developers of excuses.
+By moving the complexity of our test resource management to a shared base class and fixture, our tests become simple to read **and** write.

 # Conclusion